Liverpool fans' fury over flights fiasco

 "I'm now considering flying to Romania and driving 10 hours from there."

+He revealed he and Mayor Klitschko were exploring the possibility of another airport nearby being used.

+The decision by Uefa - the governing body of European football - to stage its most prestigious club match in Kiev has been heavily criticised.
-Liverpool's head of club and supporter liaison has criticised Uefa for holding the final in Kiev.

-Tony Barrett said: "The decision to hold the final at a location which is so difficult and so extraordinarily expensive to get to is one that needs explaining by those who made it.
+Liverpool FC's head of club and supporter liaison Tony Barrett said: "The decision to hold the final at a location which is so difficult and so extraordinarily expensive to get to is one that needs explaining by those who made it.

-"To every Liverpool fan who is having a nightmare - and I use the word nightmare deliberately, not loosely - arranging travel to Kiev I can only apologise.
+"To every Liverpool fan who is having a nightmare, and I use the word nightmare deliberately, arranging travel to Kiev I can only apologise.

 "What should be one of the most exciting times of your lives is currently anything but and that, to me, is inexcusable."

-Fans who have made secured a means of making the final have complained of the circuitous route they are having to take.
+Fans who have secured a means of making the final have complained of the complicated route they are having to take.

-"The return is from Kiev to Ankara and then Ankara to Antalya then Antalya to Leeds.
+"The return is from Kiev to Ankara and then Ankara to Antalya then Antalya to Leeds."

-In its statement, Widnes-based Worldchoice Sports said it would start to issue refunds.

-However, it has now secured one additional flight which is due to leave later.
+Liverpool FC said on its website: "The decision to offer refunds has been made in response to the cancellation of two flights chartered by Widnes-based travel company World Choice Sport, leaving around 650 supporters without a flight to Kiev for the Champions League final."

+Separately, a number of Liverpool supporters already in Kiev were caught up in trouble when they were seemingly attacked in a restaurant on Thursday night.